ChrisEssery/group-project/Portfolio/Background.md

 ### A gap in the market

-After conducting our state-of-the-art survey, we managed to garner useful data about games for older adults.
-One of the main insights we arrived at is that there exists a gap in the market.
-In particular, there is a gap in the market for a site like Gametable which is easy-to-use and with few games to choose from, but with added features of multiplayer mode and video communication functionality.
-These two features, it is clear, are lacking in current products - there doesn't appear to be anything in the market which offers both of these services.
+After conducting our state-of-the-art survey, we realised that the trend among existing gaming platforms for the elderly was that the applications themselves were either overly complicated, difficult to navigate, and lacked video chat functionality.
+WE managed to garner useful data about games for older adults which left us with the insight that there exists a gap in the market.
+In particular, there is a gap in the market for a site like Gametable which is not only easy-to-use and and offers a small number of games to choose from, but importantly, has the added features of multiplayer mode and video communication functionality.

-Pete: Provide examples of the "current solutions out there/trends/relations between what already exists, and what's the gap in the market/research that you're addressing."

-According to Pete, we need to outline how our app differs from these apps.
-We also need to mention a handful of outliers or novel approaches too that may be under the radar, explain how they're important, then perhaps discuss any relevant academic papers (say if there were an interesting machine learning approach.
+These two features, it is clear, are lacking in current products.
+That is, there doesn't appear to be anything in the market which offers both of these features.
+Not only did we realise this, but we also realised that these features of multiplayer and video chat were really important for connecting older adults.
+Being able to see your opponent who is either a friend or family member is a very easy way to make you feel like you've socialised with those individuals.
+It was these features, therefore, which in our minds were crucial for addressing the problems of loneliness and social isolation.

 <div align="center">